-- Ensure your child is in school every day from Monday 13th until Thursday 16th May please- no dentist visits that week © - Remind them they are not to feel worried or pressured about SATS.
+- Ensure your child is in school every day from Monday 12th until Thursday 15th May please - no dentist visits that week [©] - Remind them they are not to feel worried or pressured about SATS.
 All we ask is that they try their best and show what fabulous learners they are.
-SATS should not be causing anxiety but we do want the children, and you, to recognise they are important. - Do give lots of praise and encouragement, we do! - Help with the organising of homework (including spellings and mental arithmetic) and support their reading for pleasure activities. - Encourage them to have early nights and a good breakfast-we do provide a breakfast during SATs week but we would encourage them to have their regular one too. - · Please speak to a any of us if you have questions or concerns.
+SATS should not be causing anxiety but we do want the children, and you, to recognise they are important. - Do give lots of praise and encouragement, we do! - Encourage them to have early nights and a good breakfast- we do provide a breakfast during SATs week but we would encourage them to have their regular one too. - Please speak to any of us if you have questions or concerns.